NiceneNerd/BCML/docs/trouble.md

 help with folders.
 In rare cases it may relate to a mod that adds new files in a way or place that BCML does not anticipate.

-#### FileNotFoundError: No `rules.txt` or `info.json` was found in mod

-This one is as it says.
-BCML didn't find a recongized meta file in the mod you picked.
-BCML only supports graphic pack mods and BNPs (Switch: BNPs only).
-Other formats will need to be converted first.

-#### ValueError: Invalid version: 1-wiiu (expected 1-3)

-The mod you are trying to install contains a [BYML](https://zeldamods.org/wiki/BYML) file (usually `ActorInfo.product.sbyml` ) that has been corrupted by an outdated BYML tool.
-The only solution to this is to _contact the mod creator for help_ or to repair the file manually.
+#### AAMP file `X` could not be merged.

+Usually this means one of your mods has an outdated or broken file, often a `.bshop` file.
+Contact the mod creator for help.
+This _also_ applies to the error "Shop file `X` appears to be missing a key."

 #### There was an error installing MOD.
 It processed successfully, but could not be added to your BCML mods